Star Wars: The Last Jedi: Audience reception

 Audience reception measured by scientific polling methods was highly positive.
 Audiences polled by CinemaScore during the opening weekend gave the film an average grade of "A" on an A+ to F scale, and those at PostTrak gave the film an 89% overall positive score, a 79% "definite recommend", and a rare five-star rating.
 SurveyMonkey determined that 89% of its polled audience graded the film positively.

 User-generated scores at Rotten Tomatoes and Metacritic received considerable coverage for being more negative.
 Audience scores on such sites require only registration and do not ensure that contributing voters have seen the film.
 Several reviewers speculated that coordinated vote brigading from internet groups and bots contributed to the low scores, including analysis provided by Quartz and Bleeding Cool.
 After initially rejecting tampering claims, Rotten Tomatoes later said in 2019 that The Last Jedi had been "seriously targeted" by a review-bombing campaign.
 Scott Mendelson of Forbes labeled the negative reaction "alleged", saying it was based on "easily trolled online user polls", and he criticized Disney for placating the "vocal minority" in its approach to the sequel, The Rise of Skywalker.

 The Last Jedi was also characterized by reviewers as divisive among audiences.
-Emily VanDerWerff of Vox found that dissatisfied fans saw the film as too progressive, disliked its humor, plot, or character arcs, or felt betrayed that it ignored fan theories.
+Emily St. James of Vox found that dissatisfied fans saw the film as too progressive, disliked its humor, plot, or character arcs, or felt betrayed that it ignored fan theories.
 Other reviewers made similar observations.
 Particularly divisive was the reveal that Rey's parents are insignificant; many fans had expected her to be Luke's daughter or to share a lineage with another character from the original trilogy.
 There was also sentiment that Snoke's character was underdeveloped and that Luke's actions contradicted his previous heroic portrayal.
 Reviewers claimed that fan theories were held so strongly among some viewers that it was difficult for them to accept different stories, but they noted that other viewers appreciated the film's action, tone, and deviation from Star Wars tradition.

 Harassment

-After facing sexist and racist abuse on Instagram for her role as Rose Tico, Kelly Marie Tran left social media.
-The incident highlighted the challenges faced by people of color who are in Star Wars.
+The casting of Asian-American actress Kelly Marie Tran as Rose Tico spurred both a racist and misogynistic backlash against the film, including sexist and racist commentary about both Tran and her character.
+Tran was accused of representing "forced diversity" imposed by "social justice warriors" because of her race.
+After facing extensive harassment over her ethnicity and appearance, Tran quit social media.
 Tran was the first woman of color to have a lead role in a Star Wars film, and similarly John Boyega faced the same type of abuse when he was cast in The Force Awakens.
 After leaving social media, director Rian Johnson and co-stars Mark Hamill and John Boyega defended Tran against the harassment she received.
+There was also criticism directed at the overall ethnic and gender diversity featured in The Last Jedi.

 Accolades

 Sequel

-The Rise of Skywalker, the final installment of the sequel trilogy, was released on December 20, 2019.
-Colin Trevorrow was expected to direct the film, but on September 5, 2017, Lucasfilm announced that he had stepped down.
-A week later, Lucasfilm announced that J. J. Abrams would return to direct the film and co-write it with Chris Terrio.
+The Last Jedi was followed by The Rise of Skywalker, the conclusion of the sequel trilogy.
+Despite a mixed critical reception, The Rise of Skywalker was a financial success.